TABLE OF CONTENTS

 Click Post Grades in the Students panel to post your students' grades.

-Additional information may be found on the Grade Tests with Flexible Grading support article.
+Additional information and detailed instructions may be found on the Grade Assessments with Flexible Grading support article.

 Grade Test by Questions